-We held a public exhibition at the Peel Centenary Centre on 16th and 17th of August which was attended by well over 120 visitors who provided valuable feedback, along with local businesses who attended a bespoke evening session.
-Manx Utilities would like to thank all those who visited on those two days and also those who viewed the displays which were transferred to the Town Hall from the 18th to the 5th.
+We held a public exhibition at the Peel Centenary Centre which was attended by well over 120 visitors who provided valuable feedback, along with local businesses who attended a bespoke evening session.
+Manx Utilities would like to thank all those who visited those who viewed the displays which were transferred to the Town Hall from 18 August to the 5 September .

 The feedback is now being reviewed and common themes identified which will become part of the planning application.
 A set of Frequently Asked Questions has been created which can be found here.

 Updated: 2 August 2023